ChengTang/ChengTang.github.io/index.md

 ---

-### Research Projects @ NYU Center For Data Science
+### Research @ NYU Center For Data Science

 [Symplectic Integration of Dynamical System with Deep Neural Network](http://example.com/)
 <img src="images/non-sep-hamiltonian.png?raw=true"/>
 <img src="images/mass_spring_system.png?raw=true"/>

-Learning to integrate Hamiltonian Dynamics through unsupervised learning(where we have access only to the Hamiltonian) and supervised learning(where we have access to data).
+Came up with a framework for learning to integrate Hamiltonian Dynamics through unsupervised learning(where we have access only to the Hamiltonian) and supervised learning(where we have access to data).
+See above for learned dynamics of 1. a non-separable Hamiltonian and 2. complex mass-spring system with multiple degrees of freedom.
+Symplecticity is built into the architecture of the neural network using ideas of Normalizing Flow, and the dynamics of a particular Hamiltonian system is learned through minimizing the loss function that encodes the physics of the Hamiltonian system.
+In the supervised learning setting, the Hamiltonian(or, the physics) of a dynamical system is learned.

 ---
 [Scalable Second Order Method for Non-Convex Optimization](http://example.com/)